CHALKWELL HALL JUNIOR SCHOOL

 - Provide support for children who need help with communication and interaction, cognition and learning, social, mental and emotional health, sensory and /or physical needs and medical requirements.
 (See Appendix for full details of the 4 categories of need)

-- Following discussion with parents and AHI to discuss next steps, hold an initial ISP planning, including the child.
+- Following discussion with parents and SENCo to discuss next steps, hold an initial ISP planning, including the child.
 At this point the child will then classed as needing ‘SEN Support’ (This may happen before or after consultation with the Educational Psychology Service);

 - Depending on the difficulties identified and the discussion with all parties, it may be necessary to make a referral to outside agencies e.g. speech and language referral via and EHFSA; Early Help Team via the EHFSA; occupational therapist via their own referral form; physio therapy service via the GP; educational psychology service via their own referral form.
-The educational psychology service is likely not to be involved until at least one cycle of ‘plan, review, do’ of the ISP has been completed.
+The educational psychology service is likely not to be involved until at least two cycles of ‘plan, review, do’ of the ISP has been completed.

 - Plan to develop children’s understanding through the use of all available senses and experiences;